 With almost 10 years of experience working with youth, Mrs Green is excited to join Unity as the Math Department Chair.
 Mrs Green formally began her work as a classroom teacher in the DOE as a part of the NYC teaching fellows program, in the south bronx teaching Algebra and Statistics.
 She has also taught geometry as well as 5th and 6th grade math at Success Academy Bronx 2; where she was a founding teacher.
 She earned her Master’s Degree in Secondary Math Education from St Johns University and a Bachelors Degree in Statistics from the University of California, Los Angeles.
 Mrs Green has education in her blood, as her mother is a current HS principal in CA and her father is a current 8th grade ELA teacher in CA. Mrs Green is excited to join the Unity team as not only the math department chair, but also teaching 6th grade math to our newest scholars.
 Mrs Green is committed to reaching all students through numbers and the connections they have in our daily lives.

-A. Guerrero Middle School Dean of Students Middle School
+A. Guerrero Middle School Dean of Students and Mathematics Teacher Middle School

 Alberto Guerrero has been working with New York City youth since adolescence; coaching, mentoring and running programming for their benefit.
 He built his foundation at the Police Athletics League starting as a Group Leader, Sports Specialist and ending his tenure as the Program Coordinator.
 As Program Coordinator he planned organized and managed sports leagues, facilitated staff development on various topics such as effective group management and conflict resolution, and supervised the Harlem Evening Teen Center Program serving high school students in the area.
 Following his time here he became an Academic Success Advocate for the District Attorney of Manhattan Reentry and Juvenile Justice Unit.
 Here he helped develop a curriculum for their summer program during which he was responsible for scheduling, organizing and facilitating workshops for the participants.
 During his tenure as an advocate he deemed communication between school personnel and family members as key to help monitor the students’ attendance, academic achievement and personal growth.
 As Dean of Students, Alberto seeks to assist the scholars at Unity as they continue their academic and personal journeys toward high academic achievement and self actualization.